melissaboiko/pspsps/README.md

 ## things a girl still wants to-do nya

- - add paginyation! so search can find catgirls further in the back
  - optinyon to show the URL of the nyoriginal post, nyot just the image URL!
+   - a history file is the perfect place to add the post data, also save the file URLs.
+   - a `--last` option would be fun, run different options on the last image you've seen (better if it can check the `--saved` path)

- - and also support danbooru! it is a bit scary tho (^ ^);
+ - support danbooru! it is a bit scary tho (^ ^);
    - danbooru API is prob useful to unify tag synonymyms!
- - a history file is the perfect place to add the posts and file URLs.
- - a `--last` option would be fun, run different options on the last image you've seen (saved with `--saved`).

  - tests, who is a girl kidding, nyobody does tests ever

 ## authoress